jenkor/UEX-Discord-Integration/README.md

-# UEX Personal Discord Bot
+# UEX Discord Bot

-A personal Discord bot that sends UEX Corp marketplace notifications directly to your DMs.
-Deploy your own instance for free, completely private notifications.
+A secure multi-user Discord bot that sends UEX Corp marketplace notifications directly to your DMs.
+One deployment serves multiple users with complete privacy options.

 ## 🎯 What This Bot Does

 - **Private DM Notifications**: Receives UEX Corp marketplace events and sends them as direct messages to you
 - **Slash Commands**: Reply to negotiations directly through Discord using `/reply` commands
-- **Personal Deployment**: Each user deploys their own bot instance - completely private and independent
+- **Multi-User Architecture**: One bot deployment serves multiple users securely
+- **Privacy by Design**: Encrypted credentials + Discord permissions for complete privacy
-- **Free Forever**: Deploy on free hosting platforms with no usage limits
+- **Free Forever**: Deploy once, serve multiple users on free hosting platforms

 ## 🏗️ Architecture

-This bot replaces the previous Netlify Functions approach with a persistent Node.js application:
+This bot uses a secure multi-user architecture with privacy options:

 - **Express Server**: Handles incoming UEX webhooks at `/webhook/uex`
 - **Discord.js Client**: Connects to Discord Gateway for DM delivery and command handling
-- **Modular Design**: Easy to extend with new commands and features
+- **Encrypted User Storage**: All user credentials secured with AES-256 encryption
+- **Privacy Controls**: Discord permissions provide complete user isolation

+### 🔒 Privacy Options

+**🏠 Private Discord Server**
+- Create your own Discord server, invite only the bot
+- Complete isolation, like having your own personal bot
+- No other users can see your activity

+**🔒 Private Channels**
+- Use private channels in existing Discord servers
+- Channel permissions control who can see bot interactions
+- Perfect for teams or small groups

+**👥 Shared Servers**
+- All bot commands are ephemeral (only you see responses)
+- Your credentials are encrypted and isolated from other users
+- Convenient for large Discord communities

 ## 🚀 Quick Start